tunmsk/nextgen-facebook/readme.txt

 Tested Up To: 4.7.2
 Stable Tag: 8.40.1-2

-Complete meta tags for the best looking shares on Facebook, Google, Pinterest, Twitter, etc - no matter how your webpage is shared!
+Complete meta tags for awesome looking shares on Facebook, Google, Pinterest, Twitter, etc - no matter how URLs are shared or re-shared!

 == Description ==